Carreau/warn/readme.md

 forced either inherit `UserWarning` (choice of matplotlib), which removes the semantic meaning of `DeprecationWarning` offered by Python or to inject a custom filter in the warnings filter module on import (choice of Sympy), which can lead to surprising behavior.

-## Usage without patching

-TODO.
-You should be able to use that in your own library without using `patch()`

 ## Availability on Python 2

-I don't know if if works on Python 2; I don't really have the time to investigate; I don't particularly care a lot; but feel free to send a PR that ads support if necessary.
+I don't know if if works on Python 2; I don't really have the time to investigate; I don't particularly care a lot; but feel free to send a PR that ads support if necessary I would be happy to merge it.

 ## limitations